 '''

 [General]

 State=false

 Port=8081

 Host=0.0.0.0

 [Sync]

 Source=https://update1-sns.stormshieldcs.eu/package

 Categories=ALL

 Tries=3

 AutoUpdate=false

 AutoUpdatePeriod=0 /3

+[Proxy]

+Host=

+Port=

+User=

+Password=

+CAPath=

 '''

 State Enables the Active Update server on SMC.
-Port Port of the SMC server on which SNS firewalls must have a server of the server o t connect.
-Host Network interfaces on which the SMC server listen Replace this value with $eth0$, $eth1$ for example interfaces eth0 and eth1 are used.
-Source URL of the Stormshield server from which Active Update databases are downloaded.
-Categories List of Active Update databases that you wish to d server.
-The values of the database categories are them with commas.
+Enables the Active Update server on SMC.
+Port Port of the SMC server on which SNS firewalls must have a server on which shows the server of the s t connect.
+Host Network interfaces on which the SMC server listen Replace this value with $eth0$ , $eth1$ for example interfaces eth0 and eth1 are used.
+Source URL of the Stormshield server from which Active U downloaded. pdate databases are Categories List of Active Update databases that you wish to d server.
+The values of the database categories are a them with commas.
 Database category Value All databases ALL Antispam: DNS blacklists ANTISPAM Antispam: heuristic engine VADERETRO Embedded URL database URLFILTERING Antivirus: ClamAV antivirus signatures CLAMAV Antivirus: antivirus signatures of the previous Advanced Antivirus service KASPERSKY Antivirus: antivirus signatures of the new Advanced Antivirus service ADVANCEDAV1 IPS: contextual protection signatures PATTERNS Root Certification Authorities ROOTCERTS Geolocation/Public IP reputation IPDATA Vulnerability management SEISMO Application and web service icons METADATA Tries Number of tries when the database update fails.
 AutoUpdatePeriod Frequency of database updates.
-The possible values are in CRON format.
-By default, $0 \times / 3 \times 3$ means that databases will be updated every 3 hours.
+The possible values By default, $0 \times / 3 \times 3$ means that databases 3 hours.
+Host Address or name of the proxy server.
+May be an IP address or an FQDN.
+Port Number of the listening port on the proxy server.
+User User name to authenticate on the proxy server, if i authentication. t requires Password Password to authenticate on the proxy server, if it authentication. requires